crs4/life_monitor/README.md

 Their setup is mainly intended for testing but can be easily attached to the *production* and *development* environment mainly for local testing and development.
-The command `make start-aux-services` allows to start
+You can use the `make start-aux-services` command to start them.

 To use them on your local environment without any further modification, you have to populate your `/etc/hosts` (or your local DNS server) in such a way that it